mitchell-lang/docs/basic/mlmatrix.md

     + `mlmatrix mulScalar(mlmatrix mat, real a)`.
 Multiply a matrix with a real number.
     + `mlmatrix mul(mlmatrix mat1, mlmatrix mat2)`.
 Multiply two matrices.
     + `mlmatrix add(mlmatrix mat1, mlmatrix mat2)`.
 Add two matrices.
-    + `void addModify(mlmatrix mat1, mlmatrix mat2)`.
+    + `unit addModify(mlmatrix mat1, mlmatrix mat2)`.
 Like Add, but modify the first matrix instead of return a new matrix.
     + `mlmatrix elemwise(mlmatrix mat1, mlmatrix mat2)`.
 Element wisely multiply two matrices, the result will have the minimal size of these two matrices.
-	+ `void elemwiseInplace(mlmatrix mat1, mlmatrix mat2)`.
+    + `unit elemwiseInplace(mlmatrix mat1, mlmatrix mat2)`.
 Like elemwise, but modify the first matrix instead of return a new matrix.
     + `mlmatrix matMulVec(mlmatrix mat, mlvector vec)`.
 Multiply a matrix with a vector, treat the vector as a "m x 1" matrix.
     + `mlmatrix fromArray2((real array array) arr2)`.
 Convert an array of array of real to mlmatrix.
     + `mlmatrix fromList((real list list) l2)`.
 Convert an list of list of real to mlmatrix.
     + `string toStringF((real -> string) f, mlmatrix mat)`.
 Convert a matrix to a string, the first argument describes how to convert the element to string.
     + `string toString(mlmatrix mat)`.
 Convert a matrix to a string using default format.